 A doctor will determine the treatment plan depending on the stage and type of ovarian cancer.
 The health of a patient and treatment side effects also affect treatment options.

 “Although ovarian cancer is a highly fatal cancer…there is hope.
 There is a substantial portion of women who live a long time after diagnosis.”

 Most of the time, doctors recommend surgery.
 Oncologists will remove as much of the cancer as they can.
-Sometimes, the doctor will have to remove other body parts with tumors.
+Sometimes, the doctor will have to remove the ovary or other organs affected by the tumors.

-Chemotherapy uses drugs to kill cancer cells or shrink tumors.
-But, it can also kill healthy cells.
+Chemotherapy uses drugs to kill cancer cells or shrink tumors, but it can also kill healthy cells.
 Some ovarian cancer chemotherapy drugs have serious side effects.
-For example, Taxotere may cause permanent hair loss.
+For example, Taxotere may cause temporary or permanent hair loss.